Pharmaceutical Affairs Act

 Medical care institutions, pharmacies, and pharmaceutical firms shall cooperate with manufacturers or importers in recalling the medicaments set forth in the subparagraphs of the preceding paragraph.

-Regulations governing recalled medicaments under the provision of the first Paragraph, such as classification, method of handling, recalling, and other requirements, is announced by the central competent health authority.
+Regulations governing recalled medicaments under the provision of the first paragraph, such as classification, method of handling, recalling, and other requirements, are announced by the central competent health authority.

 Article 81

-Persons who contribute to the exposure or capture of counterfeit drugs, misbranded drugs, prohibited drugs and defective medical devices shall be entitled to incentives.
+Persons who contribute to the exposure or capture of counterfeit drugs, substandard drugs, prohibited drugs, and defective medical devices shall be entitled to incentives.

 Chapter IX Penal Provisions